-Don’t let a business trip catch you by surprise, having a packing list for business travel is crucial to save time and make sure you don’t leave home without the essentials.
+Don’t let a business trip catch you by surprise, having a packing list for a business trip is crucial to save time and make sure you don’t leave home without the essentials.
 Use a checklist; business trips are easier and more productive when you’re prepared.
 In this article we’ll walk you through everything you need to plan a business trip and create a business trip packing list:

 - The must-haves

 - The work essentials